-For the three months ended May 31, 2023 M ay 31, 2022 Change (%) Telecommunication Products & Services \$ 12,011,264 \$ 1,516,125 692% SMS & MMS Business \$ 8,121 \$ 3,338,998 -100% Big Data \$ 149,706 \$ 100% Total Revenue \$ 12,169,091 \$ 4,855,123 151%
+F or the three ths ended A August 31, 2023 A August 31, 2022 Change (%) Telecommunication Products & Services \$ 9,194,228 \$ 2,810,498 227% SMS & MMS Business \$ 8,192 \$ 2,109,959 -100% Big Data \$ 76,746 \$ 62,500 23% Total Revenue \$ 9,279,166 \$ 4,982,957 86%

-We recorded \$12,169,091 in revenue for the quarter ended May 31, 2023, an increase of \$7,313,968 or 151%, compared to the quarter ended May 31, 2022.
-This increase resulted from an increase in revenue of \$10,459,139 and \$149,706 from our Telecommunication Products & Services and Big Data business, respectively, offset in part by a decrease in revenue of \$3,330,877 from our SMS & MMS business.
+We recorded \$9,279,166 in revenue for the three months ended August 31, 2023, an increase of \$4,296,209 or 86%, compared to the three months ended August 31, 2022.
+This increase resulted from an increase in revenue of \$6,383,730 from our Telecommunication Products & Services, buoyed by both the addition of a new product line and organic expansion, and an increase in revenue of \$14,246 from our Big Data business, offset in part by a decrease in revenue of \$2,101,767 from our SMS & MMS business.
 We principally earn revenue by providing mobile payment and recharge services to customers of telecommunications companies in China.
 Specifically, we earn a negotiated rebate amount from the telecommunications companies for all monies paid by consumers to those companies that we process.
-The increase in this line of business especially in the mobile recharge revenue was evident as we deployed certain funding that we had secured in the last few months to this line of business.
-We plan to continue to develop our mobile recharge business and expect that revenues would continue to grow further when we continue to deploy more funds.
-In contrast, our SMS texting service has shown a drop in revenue as compared to last year.
-Declining revenue was attributed to a shift in our risk management focus.
-However, we believe this business will still be a major revenue and profit contributor to our overall financial health and ongoing effort are being undertaken to improve this line of business.
-In FY2021, our Big Data division secured a contract with Pacific Life Re, a global life reinsurance serving the insurance industry with a comprehensive suite of products and services, to develop a holistic multi-faceted risk rating concept, leveraging the Company's proprietary approach to analytics by drawing data from novel sources and filtering them through advance algorithms with the ultimate goal to apply new insights generated from our predictive model to the traditional insurance industry.
+The notable revenue escalation in the Telecommunication Products & Services not only reflect our recent capital allocation into this domain, leveraging funds received in the preceding months but also our efforts in diversifying our offerings with new product line.
+We foresee sustained growth for this segment as we strategize to allocate more resources in the coming months.
+Contrastingly, our SMS and MMS business has reduced substantially as compared to the previous three months ended August 31, 2022.
+Changes in the government protocol for SMS and MMS distribution resulted in a significant decline in our revenue in this sector, compelling us to focus on our other business lines.
+However, it's imperative to note that we remain optimistic about the SMS and MMS business.
+It continues to hold significance in our broader financial picture, and we are diligently formulating enhancements to rejuvenate this service's performance.
+In shifting focus to our Big Data business in FY2021, we forged a valuable alliance with Pacific Life Re, a global life reinsurance serving the insurance industry with a comprehensive suite of products and services, to develop a holistic multi-faceted risk rating concept, leveraging the Company's proprietary approach to analytics by drawing data from novel sources and filtering them through advance algorithms with the ultimate goal of applying new insights generated from our predictive model to the traditional insurance industry.
 Building upon the successful implementation of the initial phase, Pacific Life Re proceeded with Phase 2 in the previous fiscal year.
 During the last quarter of FY2022, we established a collaborative research alliance with Munich Re in extending behavioural analytics to enhance understanding of morbidity and behavioural patterns in the Chinese market.
 The objective is to create value for both insurers and the end insurance consumers through technology advancements, improved product offerings and enhanced customer experiences.
 The collaboration with Munich Re was further extended in the last quarter of FY2023.
 The revenue recorded during the current quarter in our Big Data division is a result of both the contracts with Pacific Life Re and Munich Re.
+While the revenue of our Big Data division has seen a positive shift in the current quarter, primarily due to our collaborations with Pacific Life Re and Munich Re, the magnitude of this growth has been modest.
+However, we are optimistic and anticipate more significant improvements in the upcoming periods.